Who is Eligible for Zakat

 Al-Fuqara (The Poor)

 Qualification criteria: Total wealth and income insufficient to cover basic necessities.
-Cannot afford adequate food, clothing, or shelter.
-Possesses significantly less than nisab.
-Struggles for daily survival.
+Possesses significantly less than nisab (approx Β£300-400 using silver).

-A widow with young children, no income, no savings, struggling to feed her family and pay rent, owning only basic household items, she clearly qualifies as among the poor eligible for Zakat.
+A widow with young children, no income, no savings, struggling to feed her family and pay rent.
+She clearly qualifies as among the poor eligible for Zakat.

 Al-Masakin (The Needy)

 Definition: Those who possess some income or assets but still cannot meet their basic needs adequately.
-They are better off than the poor but still below self-sufficiency, possessing less than nisab.
+Better off than the poor but still below self-sufficiency.

-Modern application: Low-income workers whose wages barely cover expenses, families struggling despite employment, those with insufficient income for basic dignified living.
-They work but earnings fall short of needs.
+Modern application: Low-income workers whose wages barely cover expenses, families struggling despite employment.

-A family where the father works minimum wage but cannot afford adequate food, medical care, and housing for his family of five.
-He has some income and minimal savings (below nisab) but needs remain unmet, he qualifies as needy for Zakat.
+A father working minimum wage but unable to afford adequate food, medical care, and housing for a family of five.
+He qualifies as needy for Zakat.

 Al-Amileen Alayha (Zakat Administrators)

-Definition: Those employed to collect, manage, and distribute Zakat can receive payment from Zakat funds as compensation for their labor, even if they personally possess wealth above nisab.
+Definition: Those employed to collect, manage, and distribute Zakat receive payment from Zakat funds as compensation for their labor, even if personally wealthy above nisab.

-Modern application: Staff of legitimate Zakat organizations, accountants managing Zakat funds, administrators distributing Zakat, researchers verifying recipients.
-They receive wages for Zakat work from Zakat itself.
+Modern application: Staff of legitimate Zakat organizations, accountants managing Zakat funds, administrators distributing Zakat.

 This is the only category where personal wealth does not affect eligibility.
-A wealthy person working for a Zakat foundation can receive salary from Zakat funds as payment for administrative labor.
+A wealthy person working for a Zakat foundation can receive salary from Zakat funds.

-Definition: New Muslims needing financial support to strengthen their faith, influential people being brought closer to Islam, or those whose support benefits the Muslim community strategically.
+Definition: New Muslims needing financial support to strengthen their faith, or influential people being brought closer to Islam.

 Modern application: Recent converts facing family rejection or financial hardship due to conversion.
-Non-Muslims being introduced to Islam through Islamic charitable work.
-Influential figures whose support aids Muslim community welfare.
+Non-Muslims being introduced to Islam.

 Ar-Riqab (Those in Bondage/Captivity)

-Definition: Historically, slaves seeking to purchase their freedom.
-Contemporary scholars extend this to those enslaved by circumstances, human trafficking victims, prisoners of conscience, or those trapped in oppressive situations.
+Definition: Historically for slaves seeking freedom.
+Contemporary scholars extend this to human trafficking victims, prisoners of conscience, those in exploitative situations.

-Modern application: Victims of human trafficking needing rescue and rehabilitation.
-Muslims imprisoned unjustly who need legal support for release.
-Those trapped in exploitative labor contracts seeking freedom.
-War captives needing ransom.
+Modern application: Victims of human trafficking needing rescue.
+Muslims imprisoned unjustly needing legal support.
+Those trapped in exploitative labor contracts.

 Qualification criteria: Genuine state of bondage or captivity.
 Seeking freedom or release from oppression.
 Unable to liberate themselves without external assistance.